RFM analysis

 Click here to see the example of body request for the Recency segment{ "analysis": { "title": "[UC] RFM - Recency Score", "description": "", "segments": [ { "title": "500", "description": "", "filter": { "matching": true, "expressions": [ { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "LESS", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:97488c6a-746e-42fc-a1ca-b2fb4b8dfa94%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } } ], "expression": { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "LESS", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:97488c6a-746e-42fc-a1ca-b2fb4b8dfa94%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } } }, "profileMetrics": [] }, { "title": "400", "description": "", "filter": { "matching": true, "expressions": [ { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "MORE_OR_EQUAL", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:97488c6a-746e-42fc-a1ca-b2fb4b8dfa94%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } }, { "type": "OPERATOR", "logic": "AND" }, { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "LESS", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:e571679c-0f04-466f-aa43-ff6d5023bb09%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } } ], "expression": { "type": "FUNCTION", "function": "AND", "arg1": { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "LESS", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:e571679c-0f04-466f-aa43-ff6d5023bb09%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } }, "arg2": { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "MORE_OR_EQUAL", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:97488c6a-746e-42fc-a1ca-b2fb4b8dfa94%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } } } }, "profileMetrics": [] }, { "title": "300", "description": "", "filter": { "matching": true, "expressions": [ { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "MORE_OR_EQUAL", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:e571679c-0f04-466f-aa43-ff6d5023bb09%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } }, { "type": "OPERATOR", "logic": "AND" }, { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "LESS", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:8031ccf4-2444-42bf-8eba-ba61d952d52f%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } } ], "expression": { "type": "FUNCTION", "function": "AND", "arg1": { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "LESS", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:8031ccf4-2444-42bf-8eba-ba61d952d52f%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } }, "arg2": { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "MORE_OR_EQUAL", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:e571679c-0f04-466f-aa43-ff6d5023bb09%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } } } }, "profileMetrics": [] }, { "title": "200", "description": "", "filter": { "matching": true, "expressions": [ { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "MORE_OR_EQUAL", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:8031ccf4-2444-42bf-8eba-ba61d952d52f%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } }, { "type": "OPERATOR", "logic": "AND" }, { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "LESS", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:fb1c9bff-ce29-42c0-93ee-b56f092ae03f%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } } ], "expression": { "type": "FUNCTION", "function": "AND", "arg1": { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "LESS", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:fb1c9bff-ce29-42c0-93ee-b56f092ae03f%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } }, "arg2": { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "MORE_OR_EQUAL", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:8031ccf4-2444-42bf-8eba-ba61d952d52f%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } } } }, "profileMetrics": [] }, { "title": "100", "description": "", "filter": { "matching": true, "expressions": [ { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "MORE_OR_EQUAL", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:fb1c9bff-ce29-42c0-93ee-b56f092ae03f%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } }, { "type": "OPERATOR", "logic": "AND" }, { "name": "", "type": "FUNNEL", "matching": true, "funnel": { "title": "unnamed", "completedWithin": {}, "dateFilter": { "type": "ABSOLUTE" }, "steps": [ { "action": { "id": 68600, "name": "transaction.charge" }, "title": "Unnamed Step", "expressions": [], "eventName": "transaction.charge" } ], "exact": false } } ], "expression": { "type": "FUNCTION", "function": "AND", "arg1": { "name": "", "type": "FUNNEL", "matching": true, "funnel": { "title": "unnamed", "completedWithin": null, "dateFilter": { "type": "ABSOLUTE" }, "steps": [ { "action": { "id": 68600, "name": "transaction.charge" }, "title": "Unnamed Step", "expressions": [], "eventName": "transaction.charge" } ], "exact": false } }, "arg2": { "name": "", "type": "ATTRIBUTE", "matching": true, "attribute": { "expressions": [ { "constraint": { "type": "NUMBER_ONE", "logic": "MORE_OR_EQUAL", "value": { "type": "CONSTANT", "constant": {% metricsvar metric_id:fb1c9bff-ce29-42c0-93ee-b56f092ae03f%}{{ metric_result|round(3,'floor') }} {% endmetricsvar %} } }, "attribute": { "type": "EXPRESSION", "id": "73d13360-2074-463c-9978-79861889dff0" } } ] } } } }, "profileMetrics": [] } ], "unique": true }, "allowNull": true }

 Note: This is just an example of the body we are using in this use case, and it contains all the metrics IDs that were created in the previous steps.
-If your analytics settings differ from the configuration shown in this use case, you will have a different body that matches your custom settings. - In the Authorization section, select by API key as your method of authorization.
+If your analytics settings differ from the configuration shown in this use case, you will have a different body that matches your custom settings.

 - Click Apply.